Cache Plugin

 Custom Storage

-You can persist cache across sessions by providing a custom storage adapter.
+Persist cache across sessions with a custom storage adapter:

 plugins: [